ckswilliams/modOpenREM/docs/import_multirdsr.rst

 processed properly.

 For example on my system, using linux, each scanner started sending per-exposure RDSRs from the date they were upgraded.
-I found the RDSRs from that date to the date I upgraded and imported them:
+I found the RDSRs from that date to the date I upgraded OpenREM and imported them:

 ..  sourcecode:: bash